TACDataProject/DataApp/README.md

-# TAC Data Project
+# TAC Data Application

-This interactive app provides a graphical user interface to generate custom TAC count data.
+This interactive web app provides a graphical user interface to generate custom TAC count data.
 The app can produce terrorism count data using user-defined criteria (e.g., target and attack types).